songtiff/TensorflowPract/README.md

 We get back the determined accuracy of the prediction, as well as the 'predicted' result and the 'actual' result.

-The Tensorflow Text Classification Text decodes from integers pointing to words to words pointing to integers and determines whether the review is good or bad with a limit of 250 words max in a review.
+The Tensorflow Text Classification decodes from integers pointing to words to words pointing to integers and determines whether the review is good or bad with a limit of 250 words max in a review.

 Output results in the original text, encoded review, and a numerical value below whether the model thinks the review is positive or negative.

+The Tensorflow Regression model aims to predict the output of a continuous value using the Auto MPG dataset from UCI.